SensiPeeps/skyleebot/README.md

 ## Setting up the bot (Read this before trying to use!)

 Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!
-This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6.
+This is because markdown parsing is done by iterating through a dict, which are ordered in v3.6 by default.

 You may be using a server where sudo and superuser rights are not permitted by the admins and can only access the server using ssh.
 If this is the case, you may want to use [tmux](https://github.com/tmux/tmux/wiki), so that when you disconnect from your ssh session the bot will be kept alive.

+Quick example:
+- Start a new session:

+  `tmux new-session -s perrybot`

+- Move into Perry/perry and start the bot:

+  `cd Perry/perry && python3 -m perry`

+- Detach session:

+  `Ctrl+b+d`

+Now Perry should be running in the background within a tmux session.

 ### Configuration